 If the lender refuses to include such a waiver, and nothing in your state's laws prohibit lenders from suing borrowers for the deficiency after a deed in lieu of foreclosure, you could later find yourself facing a lawsuit filed by your lender to recover the difference between the amount you owe and the property's fair market value.

 Like a deed in lieu of foreclosure, a "short sale" is also a negotiated remedy between a defaulting homeowner and the lender.
 The borrower sells the house for an amount less than the outstanding mortgage debt, and the lender agrees to accept this lesser amount and cancel the foreclosure.

 Lenders sometimes impose conditions on its acceptance of a short sale.
 The most common conditions are:

-If you are pursuing a short sale, you should do your best to negotiate with your lender to remove these conditions from your short sale agreement and to include language releasing you from liability for any debt that remains after the short sale closes.
-For more on short sales, see our article on Short Sale Risks.
+If you're pursuing a short sale, do your best to negotiate with your lender to remove these conditions from your short sale agreement and to include language releasing you from liability for any debt that remains after the short sale closes.

-Another possible consequence of a short sale or deed in lieu of foreclosure is a deficiency judgment.
-As noted above, you should try to negotiate with your lender to include language in your short sale or deed in lieu of foreclosure agreement releasing you from liability for any deficiency that may remain.
-If your lender refuses to do so and is successful in suing you for a deficiency judgment, try to negotiate a settlement for less than the amount of the judgment or to pay off the judgment over time.
-As a final resort, bankruptcy will eliminate your deficiency debt.
-(For more on avoiding paying a deficiency, see our article How Are Deficiency Judgments Collected?)
+Another possible consequence of a deed in lieu of foreclosure or short sale is a deficiency judgment.
+As noted above, you should try to negotiate with your lender to include language in your deed in lieu of foreclosure or short sale agreement releasing you from liability for any deficiency that remains.